duarm/catchme/README.md

         /path/to/my/musics
 ```

-You can also forward options to the script when starting the server through `catchme start`, so if you place "$@" like the script above, you can do this:
+Catchme forwards all parameters to the script when starting the server through `catchme start`, so if you place "$@" like the script above, you can do this:
 ```shell
 $ catchme start --shuffle --volume=70
 ```